 Tanzania Life Insurance Business

-Life insurance gross premiums written by Tanzanian insurers amounted to TZS60bn, compared to TZS22bn in 2009, representing an increase of 173%.
+Life insurance gross premiums written by Tanzanian insurers amounted to TZS 104.3 billion, compared to TZS 80.8 billion in 2017, representing an increase of 29%.

 TanzaniaInvest spoke with Mr. Kain Mbaya, Country Director of AAR Insurance in Tanzania.
 TanzaniaInvest and Mr. Mbaya discussed Tanzania’s Insurance Sector, AAR’s development strategies, ambitions,…